 - Employed as a Federal LEO, whether or not on official travel, and armed in accordance with an agency-wide policy governing that type of travel established by the employing agency by directive or policy statement.

 - Control of a prisoner, in accordance with Title 49 CFR § 1544.221, or an armed LEO on a round trip returning from escorting, or traveling to pick up a prisoner.
+Please note: In 2014, the International Civil Aviation Organization (ICAO) and the International Air Transportation Association (IATA) ruled that Conducted Energy Weapons (CEW), such as TASERs, are considered Hazardous Materials (HAZMAT) due to their chemical composition.
+These items are prohibited from carriage on board or in checked luggage on any aircraft.

 In order to determine need for non-federal LEOs, the employing agency, department or service should consider the following guidelines: